The 3 C’s For Deeper Love and Relationships

 Women need to feel connected to have sex, Men connect with sex.

 Women’s happiness resides in the state of their relationships; all their relationships.
-Men’s happiness resides in their accomplishments and their ability to provide and protect their love ones.
+Men’s happiness resides in their accomplishments and their ability to provide for and protect their loved ones.

 Women get depressed when they feel like all they do is give but that they don’t get back while Men get depressed when they feel no one needs them.

-Understanding and sharing these differences is the first step towards creating successful long lasting relationships.
-Along with chemistry and compatibility, communication is the most important and the least understood dynamic at hand.
+Understanding and sharing these differences is the first step towards creating successful long-lasting relationships.
+Along with chemistry, compatibility and communication are the most important and the least understood dynamic at hand.